 Have a Little Myrcene Any Time You Like

-Myrcene is a tasty and potent terpene, and smoking a little weed is a great way to gain its wonderful benefits.
-But Myrcene also got us thinking about other ways to harness and share its lively powers–particularly, its feel-good scent.
+Not only that, but the myrcene terpene is quite tasty, and smoking a little weed is a great way to gain its wonderful benefits.
+But myrcene also got us thinking about other ways to harness and share its lively powers–particularly, its feel-good scent.
 So we created our very own myrcene Terpene Air Fresheners, which you can grab for $4.20 at Old Pal Provisions.
 Or if you’re feeling adventurous, you can throw in pinene and limonene air fresheners for a terpene trio that’s just $9.

 What better way to enjoy terpenes anytime you’d like?